If you want to successfully pass the GED® test, or the HiSET or TASC, you will have to write an essay.

-Stay at the topic, and do not shift to less relevant subject areas.
+Stay on the topic, and do not shift to less relevant subject areas.

 Your essay must include a number of (preferably five) paragraphs where you explain in some detail how you reached your topic or conclusion.

 You should begin with a clear main idea and support this main idea with three relevant paragraphs.
 End with your conclusion and use precise words.

 - Produce an essay of around 200 words outlining the happiest time of your life and illustrate why that was so, including the present as well.

 - Almost all persons believe that they have learned something from mistakes they made.
 Write a 200 words essay about the one thing you have found out from your earlier life.
 Suppose you could, what would you have done differently?
 Please add specifics.

 - Consider something pleasant to do, like a hobby or a sport.
 Create an essay of around 200 words describing why you like this activity and how you profit from it.
 Provide illustrations and be precise.